 WHY SOME ATHLETES NEVER CHEAT?

-A lot of times in the media, we hear or read about world champion athletes, both Indian & International, that they were on an extremely strict diet for over a year, and haven’t touched a gram of sugar, forget about eating from outside.
+A lot of times in the media, we hear or read about world champion athletes, that they were on an extremely strict diet for over an year, and haven’t touched a gram of sugar, forget about eating from outside.

 Well, this can be extremely motivating for some and demotivating for others, who are beginning their journey of transformation.
 But let’s get the practicality behind this extremely stringent practice.
 Because, the question which comes is that, do we have to be so regimental to get results, or how can someone have so much self-control?

 Well the answer for most of you, i.e. over 99% of you, lies somewhere in the middle.
-Firstly, this amount of stringency is only related to top-class advanced level athletes.
+Firstly, this amount of stringency is only related to top class advance level athletes.
 For everyone else, cheat meals, as we saw above, are a welcome addition and actually beneficial both physiologically and psychologically.